 But before we talk about those simple recipes, we’ll first tell you what you should avoid when it comes to masks after facial steaming.

-Homemade Face Mask After Steaming: 4 Simple Recipes
+Best Homemade Face Mask After Steaming: 4 Simple Recipes

 There are several homemade face masks that you can use after steaming.
 These are gentle enough for your freshly steamed face but they can also effectively remove the clogs on the pores.